iamqiss/Pixelle/messenger/bdd/README.md

 ### Requirements

 - Docker and Docker Compose
-- The tests build the latest Iggy server from source in debug mode for faster compilation
+- The tests build the latest Messenger server from source in debug mode for faster compilation

 ### How it Works

-1. **Server Container**: Builds and runs the latest Iggy server in debug mode
+1. **Server Container**: Builds and runs the latest Messenger server in debug mode
 2. **SDK Containers**: Each SDK has its own container with the appropriate runtime and dependencies
 3. **Shared Features**: All SDKs test against the same `.feature` files for consistency
 4. **Health Checks**: Containers wait for the server to be healthy before running tests